HaoranYi/kin_scripts/notes/accounts_db.md

 AppendVec after block is rooted.
 So there will be one appendVec for a slot.

 ### AncientAppendVec
-To reduce the number of AppendVec files.
-Old AppendVec files that are 1-epoch ago are squashed into AncientAppendVec, which contains all the AppendVec for `slot < curr-slots_in_epoch`.
+To reduce the number of AppendVec files, old AppendVec files that are 1-epoch ago are squashed into AncientAppendVec, which contains all the AppendVec for `slot < curr-slots_in_epoch`.